128technology/docs/docs/config_dual_router_ha.md

 ---
-title: Configuring Dual Router High Availability
+title: Configuring Dual Router High Availability using iBGP
-sidebar_label: Dual Router High Availability
+sidebar_label: Dual Router High Availability using iBGP
 ---

 The SSR provides significant flexibility for high availability configurations.
 Like traditional routers, the SSR software can be deployed as a single router instance on multiple platforms, with high availability configured in a dual router configuration.
 Additionally, the SSR can deploy multiple software instances (referred to as nodes) within the same single installation, providing high availability across router nodes.

-The release of the 5.4 software includes [VRRP as a configuration option](config_ha_vrrp.md) as well as a new service route parameter, `enable-failover`, that provides stateful failover on both the dual router and the dual node HA configuration.
-For configuration options using VRRP with stateful behavior, please refer to [Configuring Stateful Dual Router High Availability and VRRP](config_ha_vrrp.md)
+The release of the 5.4 software includes [VRRP as a configuration option](config_ha_vrrp.md) as well as a new service route parameter, `enable-failover`, that provides stateful failover on the dual node HA configuration.
+For configuration options using VRRP, please refer to [Configuring Dual Router High Availability and VRRP](config_ha_vrrp.md)

 ## Dual Router High Availability

-This document covers dual router high availability - two instances of the SSR software each configured as separate routers.
+This document covers dual router high availability using iBGP - two instances of the SSR software each configured as separate routers.
 This is characterized by:

 - An iBGP interface shared between the two devices in lieu of a "fabric" interface in the dual node deployment.
 - No `shared-phys-address` (and hence no shared interfaces) between the two devices.
 Interface protection in a dual router HA deployment is accomplished using traditional routing protocols (Layer 3) rather than IP/MAC takeover (Layer 2).